 Despite us.
 I mean, look how I've treated HER.

-An owl calling your name is a sign of trouble or death in many North American tribes.
+In some North American tribes, an owl calling your name is a sign of trouble or death.
 She does seem to be trouble, this "friend," this fallen soul who seemed to just want to go back to heaven, but really was playing a far uglier game.
 And yet... maybe, despite her contractual obligation to her employers, maybe she's trying to behave honorably.
 Maybe she even likes me.
 Like Ballard-Blish, the Author Himself...
 I truly wasn't sure.

 Enemy?
 Friend?
 Or enemy BECOMING a friend?

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ